TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

   esbuild: true
 ```

-* Migration script ends by suggesting you run install
+The migration script ends by suggesting you run `pnpm install`.

 ```
 % pnpm install